Culturally Responsive Homeschool Curriculum Checklist

 - Does it invite discussion, analysis, writing, and problem-solving?

-- Does it fit the learner's age, ability, interests, and goals?
+- Does it fit the student's age, ability, interests, and goals?

 - Does it give families enough support to use it consistently?